kennethmiranda/ad-sysadmin-lab/README.md

 > **Note:** This was implemented as a standalone extension using a free
 > Microsoft Entra ID tenant to understand cloud identity models alongside
-> on-premises Active Directory — not as a live sync with the lab domain.
+> on-premises Active Directory instead of a live sync with the lab domain.

 ---